Delivery Biz Exposes 400 Million Records in Privacy Snafu

-A popular south Asian delivery company exposed 400 million records containing customers’ personal information after misconfiguring an Elasticsearch server, according to researchers.
+A popular south Asian delivery company exposed 400 million records containing customers’ personal information via a vulnerable cloud server, according to researchers.

-A team from reviews site Safety Detectives found the 200GB trove during a simple IP address check on specific ports.
-It was left wide open with no password protection or encryption, meaning anyone with the server’s IP address could have accessed the database.
+A team from reviews site Safety Detectives found the bug during a simple IP address check on specific ports.
+It claimed the Elasticsearch server was left wide open with no password protection or encryption, meaning anyone with the server’s IP address could have accessed the database.

 The team soon traced the leak back to Bykea, a Karachi-based vehicle-for-hire and delivery company that offers an extensive fleet of “motorbike taxis” which are bookable via smartphone app.

+Bykea contacted Infosecurity to clarify that the vulnerability was in one of the firm's "backup logging nodes" and that it was promptly patched before it could be exploited.

 According to Safety Detectives, the firm exposed its entire production server, including customers’ full names, phones numbers and email addresses, and drivers’ full names, phone numbers, addresses, license numbers and ID card (CNIC) details.
+Bykea explained that national ID data is now encrypted.

 Also featured in the trove were Bykea employees’ unencrypted passwords and logins.